My cat/dog is missing. What do I do?

 Do you accept donations of bedding?

-Our dogs and cats are always needing soft bedding and we are very grateful to accept these donations, however we can’t take feather duvets.
+Our dogs and cats are always needing soft bedding such as towels and blankets and we are very grateful to accept these donations.
 If you have a large donation of bedding to give to us please do give us a call in advance so we can work out storage space as this is limited on site.

 Do you accept used pet toys & accessories?